Dr. Kevin Rogers

 Email | 469.948.8011

-In June 2015, he was named Assistant Superintendent of Human Resources and Employee Engagement.
-In this role, he guides LISD’s Human Resources Services; Benefits and Risk Management; Federal Programs; Grants; Legal and Policy; and Leadership Development and New Employee Induction.
+In June 2015, he was named Assistant Superintendent of Human Resources & Employee Engagement, and then Assistant Superintendent of Employee Services in May 2017.
+In this role, he guides LISD’s Employee Services; Benefits and Risk Management; Federal Programs; Grants; Recruiting and Retention.

-Mr. Bonner received his Bachelor of Science in Political Science from The University of Texas at Tyler and his Masters of Educational Administration from the University of North Texas.
-He is currently pursuing his Doctorate degree.
+Dr. Bonner received his Bachelor of Science in Political Science from The University of Texas at Tyler, Masters of Educational Administration from the University of North Texas and doctorate in Educational Leadership from Dallas Baptist University.
 He has two daughters who attend secondary schools in LISD.